-Updated 07/21/21.
+Updated 07/12/22.
 When I was a teenager, I suffered from terrible back breakouts.
-Sure, I would get the occasional breakout on my face and around my hairline (this would exacerbate in my 20s), but most of my breakouts appeared on my back.
-To make matters worse, it was primarily cystic—the hard, sore, underground bumps that take weeks to go away.
+Sure, I would get the occasional breakout on my face and around my hairline (this would worsen in my 20s), but most of my breakouts appeared on my back.
+To make matters worse, they were mostly cystic breakouts—those hard, sore, underground bumps that take weeks to go away.

 What Exactly Is Body Acne?

 Body breakouts are fundamentally the same as those that develop on the face.
 They can be challenging to address because they cover a larger area of the body (and they’re often located in hard-to-reach spots).
 Body breakouts occur as a result of overactive oil glands and blocked pores.
 This creates an environment in which “bad” bacteria can thrive and cause those red, inflamed bumps we know all too well.

 It normally develops on the back and chest, because the skin is thicker, and both areas have an abundance of sebaceous glands that produce oil.
 It can also sometimes be found on the arms, but it’s generally not found on the lower body.

 When it comes to back and chest breakouts specifically, you’ll likely see larger pustules, which are inflamed red spots with a “whitehead,” or cysts, which are often painful bumps that form deep under the skin and never come to a head.
 It’s important to refrain from picking cystic blemishes since the body usually reabsorbs them from within.
 Picking won’t make the blemish go away any faster and could result in long-lasting damage to the skin in the form of hyperpigmentation (AKA post-breakout scars).

 What Are the Possible Causes of Body Acne?

 As is the case with most breakouts, the biggest trigger for body breakouts is hormones.
 Stress can also be a trigger since it encourages the production of androgens—a group of hormones that can stimulate oil production.